stevecalderone/Chemical-Engineering-Thermodynamics/README.md

 CreateDataset, CreateDecomposition (flatten these cells after creation to greatly improve calculation speed)

-FlashTP (vapor fractions or single phase component composition can be specified with Solver)
+FlashTP (vapor fractions or single phase component composition can be specified with Solver, constant enthalpy/entropy flashes can be accomplished with Solver)

-DewT, BubbleT (dew and bubble pressures calculated with DewT and BubbleT and Solver)
+DewT, BubbleT (dew and bubble pressures calculated with DewT and BubbleT by using Solver)

 Enthalpy - real & ideal gas mixtures